Our Family Trip To France

-Not only are hubby and I massive wine drinkers – the prospect of sampling and learning about exceptional wine from villages including Chablis is making our palettes tingle in anticipation – but there is also so much to see and do, from Renaissance châteaux, medieval abbeys, hilltop towns and fortified villages.
+Not only are hubby and I wine drinkers – the prospect of sampling and learning about exceptional wine from villages including Chablis is making our palettes tingle in anticipation – but there is also so much to see and do, from Renaissance châteaux, medieval abbeys, hilltop towns and fortified villages.

 History seeps from every crevice and none more so than in the captivating and opulent buildings in Burgundy’s capital Dijon, built by rich dukes when the duchy was more powerful than France itself.
 Then you have the rolling countryside, vineyards and mustard fields – plus 1,000 miles of unspoilt wilderness in Morvan National Park.

 We have a loaded itinerary organised by the lovely people at Pays de Guédelon which will see us take the back roads of Burgundy to visit Guédelon itself, and take part in a stone carving workshop, as well as visiting Château of Saint Fargeau, and strolling the ancient streets of Vezelay, to make our way up to the famous hilltop Romanesque Basilica of St Magdalene, a UNESCO heritage site.
+There are so many things to do in Burgundy – we’ll try and fit in as much as possible.

-However, this is the first time we’ve every driven to Europe in our own car.
-We’ve done plenty of long journeys and have no problems in travelling long distances.
+However, this is the first time we’ve ever driven to Europe in our own car.
+We’ve done plenty of long journeys and have no problems with travelling long distances.
 But since we’ve organised this trip, I’ve realised there is so much more preparation involved than just throwing our belongings into the boot.
 And, unlike hiring a car abroad, there is a list of compulsory items you need, or you may find yourself in trouble with the law and facing a hefty fine…

 • Purchasing a European Car Kit